muratk3n/thirdwave/en/tweets/2020/week12b.md

 expansion.
-When investors expect longer-maturity bond yields to become even higher in the future, many would temporarily park their funds in shorter-term securities [buying them decreasing yield] in hopes of purchasing longer-term bonds later [selling them decreasing yield, difference, the curve goes higher] for higher yields...
+When investors expect longer-maturity bond yields to become even higher in the future, many would temporarily park their funds in shorter-term securities [buying them decreasing yield] in hopes of purchasing longer-term bonds later [selling them increasing yield, difference, the curve goes higher] for higher yields...
 In a rising interest rate environment, it is risky to have investments tied up in longer-term bonds".